Record

 Date[Early 20th century]-2016

-DescriptionFamily papers of Gertrude May Roberts (b 1905), nee Sawyer, CMS missionary to Northern Nigeria, and of her husband (Joseph) Varley Roberts (1885-1988), CMS mission secretary for Northern Nigeria Mission 1954-1955 and his first wife Margaret Fleming Roberts (1869-1942), nee Brodie.
-The collection comprises original papers and printouts of electronic copies of original documents which were made in 2016 for the purpose of inclusion in the archive by Wendy Scott, one-time ward of Gertrude and (Joseph) Varley Roberts.
+DescriptionFamily papers of Gertrude May Roberts (b 1905), née Sawyer, CMS missionary to Northern Nigeria, and of her husband (Joseph) Varley Roberts (1885-1988), CMS mission secretary for Northern Nigeria Mission 1954-1955 and his first wife Margaret Fleming Roberts (1869-1942), née Brodie.
+The collection comprises original papers and printouts of electronic copies of original documents which were made in 2016 for the purpose of inclusion in the archive.

 LanguageEnglish